root-project/web/blog/_posts/2021-10-06-manual-week.md

 ROOT has now a brand new _[Manual]({{ '/manual' | relative_url }})_, bringing
 _"how do you read data with ROOT"_ and similar core aspects into contemporary ROOT.
-Much of the manual has been rethought and simplified, we hope and expect that concepts and interfaces are now easier to understand !
+Much of the manual has been rethought and simplified, we hope and expect that concepts and interfaces are now easier to understand!

 To achieve this, all the ROOT team was involved in a big update of the